ConcreteLlama/digital-foundry-downloader/README.md

 DF Downloader is a nodejs/react application designed to download the latest Digital Foundry videos when they are available.
 This will only work in any useful manner if you are a Patreon subscriber.
 If you are not a subscriber, this tool will still be able to get info about available content but it will not be able to download anything.

 _NOTE - This is a personal project that I developed for my own use and has been consistently working for me for some time.
 I thought I'd put it out there as I found it so useful.
-I don't get much time to actually work on it but try to keep it updated if it breaks or doesn't work quite as expected._
+I don't get much time to actually work on it but try to keep it updated if it breaks or doesn't work quite as expected.
+Also if you look through the code you may spot some weird, convoluted looking stuff.
+I sometimes use this to experiment with new ideas (such as playing around with Typescript types)_

 If you just want to get up and running, check out the [Standalone (no docker)](#standalone-no-docker-instructions) instructions or go to the [concretellama/digital-foundry-downloader dockerhub page](https://hub.docker.com/repository/docker/concretellama/digital-foundry-downloader) to run in a container.